 1. Return generation in multi-period time.
 This means taking a look at the implications of what happens to returns within a multiplicative process that evolves over time.
 In this world, arithmetic expected (forthcoming) average returns can mis-set expectations since they will overstate expected geometric mean rebalanced returns, the ones that one would expect to be realized in real life, which will, in turn, be a little higher than a common rule of thumb used to estimate the geometric mean, a rule of thumb which will itself be higher than the (incorrect) weighted average of individual geometric return estimates of the individual components.
 The final exact real outcome of any individual’s “returns path” through time will match none of these, of course, but the idea is to get a sense for the process and have a general idea of its potential influence on things like terminal wealth, portfolio choice and efficient frontiers, effects over short horizons, strategy dominance, and relative likelihoods at the chosen horizon.
 That’s a tall order, and I won’t get too deeply into the science, but we’ll at least try to visualize some of it in order to get a feel for the "flow" of a return generation process.

 2. Spending.
 Spending always seems to get glossed over like it is simple or constant or perfectly well understood.
-Which it’s not.
+It is none of those.
 It is, rather, random (with a skewed distribution), prone to shocks, subject to trends (up, down, steps), and often unpredictable in unpredictable ways.
-It also, in my opinion, profoundly dominates other inputs (perhaps, say [gasp] asset allocation?) when looking at net wealth processes and portfolio longevity.
+It also, in my opinion, profoundly dominates other inputs (perhaps, say [gasp] asset allocation?) when looking at net wealth processes and portfolio longevity over the long haul.
 Spending, especially in its stochastic present value form in the context of a household balance sheet, is the core factor in feasibility analysis both before and during retirement.
-Spending is also the means by which economic utility of different retirement strategies can be evaluated with or without considerations related to portfolio longevity (next process).
+Spending is also the means by which economic utility of different retirement strategies can be evaluated with or without considerations related to portfolio longevity (the next process).
 If we were to assume immortality, by the way, spending would seem to be the only process guaranteed to last forever.
 It is worthy of a look.

 4. Random Lifetime.
 A big reason that a lot of retirement analysis is a challenge is that lifetime is random which can make the math pretty complicated pretty quickly.
 This randomness gets lost or ignored in a lot of analysis, however, and is almost entirely opaque to retail investors because random longevity is hard to grasp when using fixed planning horizons (30 years) or a simple mean longevity expectation (say 85) or some conservative estimate (to age 95).
 Also, the fact that longevity expectations move conditionally with advancing age is apparent mostly only to actuaries and usable information in only rare circumstance.
 My guess is that most retail investors don’t need to know the details of all this but awareness of the impact of longevity uncertainty is important especially on the far (superannuation) right end of the distribution.
 I mean, really, what would you do if you are the one that lives to 105.
 And even at 105, there would still be some (small) residual conditional survival probability.
 The main goal here might be merely shift a reader’s point of view from “30 years” or “to 95” to thinking in terms of distributions.